geeksforsocialchange/tv-dinners/index.md

 To register for the service, please fill the form below.
 We will phone you to confirm your details and welcome you to the project.

-[Register for Taphouse TV Dinners!](https://airtable.com/shr011U0OscveCvHl){:.f4 .grow .no-underline .br-pill .ph3 .pv3 .mv3 .mb2 .dib .white .bg-dark-pink}
+[Register for Taphouse TV Dinners!](https://airtable.com/shr011U0OscveCvHl){:.f4 .grow .no-underline .br-pill .ph3 .pv3 .mv3 .mb2 .dib .white .bg-tv-pink}
 {:.tc}

 If you need support to complete this form then please call ACORN on [0754 9673865](tel:07549673865).
 More information about [Health and Safety](/health-safety) is available.